rowanc1/scipy2024-article/article.md

 1. authoring mediums that support data, computation and structured content without the need for expensive typesetting; and
 2. publishing that is open and accessible to researchers at a variety of scales – individual publishing, lab-groups, societies and institutions.

-Through the lens of MyST Markdown and Curvenote, this paper will explore how these tools can address critical gaps in current scientific publishing practices.
+Through the lens of MyST Markdown and Curvenote, this paper will explore how these tools can help to address critical gaps in current scientific publishing practices.
 Our motivation is to enhance the _speed_ and _impact_ of research dissemination, fostering a scientific ecosystem that is more collaborative, reproducible, and equipped to tackle the urgent global challenges of our time.

-% Scientific publishing infrastructure is disconnected from day-to-day workflows of scientists, and slows the progress of science.
-These misalignments are particularly pronounced in computational disciplines, where rapid evolution of methodologies, software, and data demands equally dynamic and interconnected platforms.
-Scientific publishing uses outdated technology for communicating and sharing knowledge, relying on PDFs, static figures, and text-only references that are a poor representation of the complexity of the science and data.
-This gap slows the speed of research dissemination, reuse, and uptake and completely impedes "networked knowledge" and importing/reusing work in a structured way.
-For example, "importing" visualizations, equations or any other deeply-linked content – including provenance information – into new research articles, documentation or educational sites is completely impossible in today’s research ecosystem.
-As a metaphor, compare open-access science to open-source programming: it would be a world without package managers to share, version, reuse and rapidly build upon other peoples work in a structured way.
-The open-source ecosystem would not exist without this infrastructure.

-% Open infrastructure for communicating science also has to be easy to integrate into existing tools, support computational, interactive components, be archivable for the long term, and be adopted by our existing sociotechnical system of societies, journals, and institutions.
-There are two interconnected problems that need to be solved: (1) upgrade existing scientific authoring tools, ensuring these are integrated into both scientific and data-science ecosystems; and (2) develop radically better ways to share content as individuals, small groups, preprints, and formalized, traditional journals with existing societies and institutions.
-The two problems are connected, in that the authoring tools should be able to deeply integrate with new publishing mediums (e.g. referencing a figure from a publication should be able to show you that figure directly as you are authoring, including all interactivity and computation).
-In addition, publishing interfaces should be able to lend themselves to curating knowledge on top of others, taking notes, etc. on the published interface and also in other user interfaces.
-To support every next-generation research tool on top of open access knowledge, we need access to **high-quality, structured content**, data and software — not just the scholarly metadata and citation graph.

 ## Authoring Tools